Jiplay/blog-portfolio/_posts/Presentation.md

 ---
 title: "Experiences in a nutshell"
-excerpt: "I'm a developer, I did a lot of different things during the first steps of my carrer that I organize in folder in order to vizualise everything easily.
-I choose this way of life because I'm a creative person who likes challenges, I craving to learn new things, other way of doing things.
-I'm passionated by optimization, I want to solve big problem with the easiest possible solution.
-I ordered my professional experiences in folders, click on them to have a short version of what I did and learn during this period of time."
+excerpt: "I'm a developer, I did a lot of different things during the first steps of my carrer that I organize in folders to vizualise everything easily.
+I'm a creative person who likes challenges, I craving to learn new things, passionated by optimization."
 coverImage: '/postImg/hero.png'
 date: '2023-11-23T05:35:07.322Z'
 author: